 Topic 4

-When you deliver a vehicle, we need specific photos.
+When collecting or delivering a vehicle, you are required to take specific photos.
 Make sure you:

-• Add a comment on the vehicle's condition (like 'good condition' or 'minor damage') to each picture.
+Add a comment on the vehicle's condition (such as 'good condition' or 'minor damage') to each photo.

 This guide will show you what's needed for: